CHARLOTTE – Where do you even begin?

 I remember thinking to myself back in early August, "Nobody really respects this team."

 Sure, the loyal fans believed.
-And some local media recognized the strength of the core and thought this team led by a healthy
+And some local media recognized the strength of the core and thought this team led by a healthy Cam Newton had a chance to be pretty solid.
+But from a national perspective?
+Not so much.

 I sat down for a brief Q&A with Peter King of MMQB.com back then in the Wofford cafeteria, and he offered honest perspective on what those who cover the NFL thought about Carolina.